 The Gnostic Story (Fable/Fantasy)

-The Gnostic story, both spiritual and secular, is of a god who does not know his "self," living in a pleroma which has eons circling in it around him (as electrons in pairs spinning around a nuclei).
-Sophia (wisdom), one of the eons, wants to know (Gnosis) the essence of this god who does not know (Gnosis) his "self," which (who) is "love."
+The Gnostic story, both spiritual and secular, is a fable about a god who, at first, does not, know his "self," living in a pleroma which has eons circling around him (as electrons in pairs spin around a nuclei).
+Sophia (wisdom), one of the eons, wants to know (Gnosis) the essence of this god who does not know his "self," which is "love."
 In her pursuit (for knowledge) she falls out of the pleroma, causing confusion or disharmony.
-In her effort to restore harmony again, now outside the pleroma (I chose one of the many renditions of the story) she, siting on a rock, contemplating her dilemma, gives birth to Demiurge, a son.
-Demiurge, as he grows up, reaches into the pleroma, takes parts of the god who does not know his "self" and merges them ("divine sparks") with the material world around him, i.e., the earth or dirt (which, according to the story, has always existed) and "creates" man.
-It is the tension (antithesis) between "self," the desire of the 'moment,' i.e., the desire to be at-one-with nature, and God (Demiurge), that the woman in the garden, with her desire for the "fruit" of the "forbidden tree," i.e., her desire to be at-one-with nature and her desire to please God at the same time, that Satan uses to 'liberate' the woman (and through her, Adam) from God's (Demiurges) authority.
+In her effort to restore harmony again, now outside the pleroma (I chose one of the many renditions of the fable) she, siting on a rock, contemplating her dilemma, gives birth to Demiurge, a son.
+Demiurge, as he grows up, reaches into the pleroma, takes parts of the god who does not know his "self" and merges them ("divine sparks") with the material world around him, i.e., the earth or dirt (which, according to the story, has always existed) and thus "creates" man, insisting upon him doing his will, obeying his commands over and therefore against his nature.
+It is this tension (antithesis) between "self," the desire of the 'moment,' i.e., the desire to be at-one-with nature (Eros), and God (Demiurge), doing God's will that the woman in the garden, with her desire for the "fruit" of the "forbidden tree," i.e., her desire to be at-one-with nature and her desire to please God at the same time, that Satan uses to 'liberate' the woman (and through her, Adam) from God's (Demiurges) authority.

-It is his (Satan's) dialogue with her (and her with him) that makes her conscious of her "self," i.e., "self" conscious.
-Now conscious of "self," she is now not only aware of her "self," she is conscious of the other "self," i.e., the other person in the garden, i.e., Adam (who is like her in essence), the other "tree," i.e., the "forbidden tree" (which she desires to "touch") which she can now not only "touch" but, being able to "evaluate" it according to her essence as being "good, pleasing, and desirous" she can now eat the "fruit thereof," and God, who she can now evaluate as one who restrains her from eating of its "fruit," as not being like her, i.e., as not being of her essence ("love").
-It is Satan, therefore, who becomes the "savior" (the 'liberator') of mankind, by coming, as a facilitator of 'change,' into the garden to "help" rescue the "self" of man, i.e., the "self" of the woman and Adam (the "divine sparks") from Demiurge's (God's) control, restoring them back to the god who does not know his "self," who, according to the gnostic story, comes to know his "self" as the woman, using dialectic 'reasoning,' i.e., "self" 'justification,' i.e., "higher order thinking skills," i.e., critical thinking, i.e., "wisdom," comes to know (Gnosis) her "self," 'justifying' her desire for pleasure (her "love" of Eros—the essence of god) along with her resentment toward restraint (her hatred toward Demiurge's laws and restraints and therefore hatred toward Demiurge himself which was subconscious up until now), thus 'liberating' her "self" (along with the other "self's" of the world) from Demiurge's (God's) authority system.
+It is his (Satan's) dialogue with her (and her with him), telling her she will not die if she eats of the "forbidden" tree, that makes her conscious of her "self," i.e., "self" conscious.
+Now conscious of "self," she is now not only aware of her "self," she is conscious of the other "self," i.e., the other person in the garden, i.e., Adam (who is like her in essence), the other "tree," i.e., the "forbidden tree" (which she desires to "touch") which she can now not only "touch" but, being able to "evaluate" it according to her essence, perceiving it as being "good, pleasing, and desirous" she can now "rationally" eat the "fruit thereof" as well, and God, who she can now evaluate as one who restrains her from eating of its "fruit," as not being like her, i.e., as not being of her essence ("love").
+It is Satan who therefore, according to the Gnostic fable, becomes the "savior" (the 'liberator') of mankind, by coming, as a facilitator of 'change,' into the garden to "help" rescue the "self," i.e., the "self" of the woman and Adam (the "divine sparks") from Demiurge's (God's) control, restoring them back to the god who does not know his "self," who, according to the gnostic story, comes to know his "self" as the woman, using dialectic 'reasoning,' i.e., "self" 'justification,' i.e., "higher order thinking skills," i.e., critical thinking, i.e., the "wisdom of the world," comes to know (Gnosis) her "self," 'justifying' her desire for pleasure (her "love" of Eros—the essence of god) along with her resentment toward restraint (her hatred toward Demiurge's laws and restraints and therefore hatred toward Demiurge himself which was subconscious up until now), thus 'liberating' her "self" (along with the other "self's" of the world) from Demiurge's (God's) authority system through the use of dialectic 'reasoning,' i.e., "self 'justification,' i.e., the essence of god.
+In the praxis of dialoguing opinions to a consensus man comes to know he is god, united again as one upon his ability to reason for his "self," 'liberated' from God who restraints him from being his "self," thus no longer feeling "guilty" for his deceitful and wicked thoughts and actions, thinking and acting like his 'liberator,' i.e., the master facilitator of 'change,' i.e., Satan instead, the god (anti-Christ) who is becoming, as God's restraints over man are negated.

 George Hegel's "Universal" is what all children have in common, that which they can unite themselves as "one" upon, i.e., as god, is found in their "Particular," in their talking to their "self" about their desires of the moment and their resentment toward authority, i.e., that which restrains them, 'justifying' their "self" through the use of dialectic 'reasoning,' through the dialoguing of their opinions with one another, i.e., sharing with one another, without fear of reprisal or judgment, how they are "feeling" in the 'moment' and what they are thinking about, subject to their "feelings" of the 'moment' and the given situation, becoming aware of their communism with one another, and through the consensus process (agreeing to work with one another for the "common good") actualizing their "self" in the praxis (social or group action) of helping others become at-one-with them in the world as well, i.e., showing them how to "help" their "self" 'liberate' their "self" from the father's/Father's authority system, so that they can feel, think, and act, and relate with their self, other children, and the world without having a "guilty conscience" for doing wrong.
 While Hegel 'recognized' a universal spirit driving the dialectic outcome, i.e. oneness "of and for self," of and for the world, Karl Marx, turning Hegel 'right side up,' perceived the universal to be society itself, with the individual finding his identity in society alone.
 "Then both parties recognize their rigidified position in relation to each other as the result of detachment and abstraction from their common life context.
 And in the latter, the dialogic relation of recognizing oneself in the other, they experience the common ground of their existence."
 (Jürgen Habermas, The Idea of the Theory of Knowledge as Social Theory) This follows in line with Martin Luther's warning to the Church regarding Aristotle's Philosophy.